One Size Doesn't Fit All: How to Clean Your Sink the Right Way

 At one point or another, most sinks will experience problems that go beyond bacteria and grime.
 Knowing how to DIY common problems can help keep your sink clean and functional.
 As a homeowner, it's to your benefit to be able to take care of a sink without regularly calling for a plumber or handyman.
 Here's what you need to know.

-Drain odors can occur for a variety of reasons.
+Drain odors can occur for a variety of reasons, and they have the potential to scare away potential buyers of even a Brentwood home for sale.
 A clog made of decaying matter, presence of bacteria in the drain and even lack of use can cause drain odors.

 Combine baking soda and salt together in a container, then pour the salt and baking soda down the drain.
 Heat vinegar in a pan, then pour the hot vinegar down the drain.
 The vinegar and baking soda will react together.
 Leave the mixture sitting in the drain for several minutes, then flush it with hot water.
 Repeat this process as often as necessary.